RaptorCentauri/matrix-map/README.md

 ![](./READMEDOCS/gridRandom.png)

-3)

-The third way.
-There may be instances where you want to store a function in the id, but you do not wish to call it.
+3) There may be instances where you want to store a function in the id, but you do not wish to call it.
 To do that, you pass an optional second parameter 'noCall';

 ~~~javascript
 Matrix.fillEmptyValues(someColor, 'noCall');